 Sessional lecturers are appointed on four to eight-month renewable contracts.
 A sessional can expect to be reappointed subject to:

 - length of service.

-Sessionals also have the right to first consideration for additional work that becomes available, subject to qualifications.
-All available sessional positions must be posted.
-Ask the department where postings are located, and check back regularly for additional employment opportunities.
+Sessionals also have the right to first consideration for additional work that becomes available after the initial appointments, subject to qualifications.
+All existing sessionals must be informed of available positions.
+Ask the department how postings are distributed, and check back regularly for additional employment opportunities.

 How Continuing Status is Acquired

-If a sessional lecturer teaches the equivalent of thirty-six full-time months in a six-year period (or less), they are eligible for “continuing status” – which provides additional benefits.
-In calculating eligibility, all UBC teaching (including evening and summer courses) should be counted, not only that achieved in any one department or faculty.
+If a sessional lecturer teaches the equivalent of three years for full time equivalent service in a six-year period (or less), they achieve“continuing status” – which provides members with priority to course assignment and a course load entitlement up to full time..
+The Collective Agreement sets out the cumulative number of teaching credits necessary to achive a continuing appointment by Faculty (note: link this to Part 7, Appendix A).
+In calculating length of service, all UBC teaching (including evening and summer courses) should be counted, not only that achieved in any one department or faculty.
 Sessionals who think they have or will soon achieve “continuing status,” should inquire with Faculty Relations or, at our Okanagan Campus, contact Human Resources.

-A Continuing Appointment entitles a sessional to earn additional benefits (i.e. an annual professional development reimbursement entitlement).
+A Continuing Appointment entitles a sessional to earn additional benefits (i.e. a lump sum and annual professional development reimbursement entitlement).
 Continuing sessional lecturers also have the right to be assigned courses at the same time and in the same process as their professorial colleagues in the Department.
-Continuing faculty whose appointments are not renewed due to cancellation or lack of funding are entitled to severance pay or recall rights – the choice belongs entirely to the sessional.
+Continuing sessionals whose appointments are not renewed due to cancellation or lack of funding are entitled to severance pay or recall rights – the choice belongs entirely to the sessional.